tannerc/spf/README.md

 ![How spf works](https://github.com/tannerc/spf/blob/master/resources/spf-demo.gif)

-Just build the app in Xcode (or get the pre-compiled app right here: [Compiled app](https://github.com/tannerc/spf/blob/master/compiled/Spf.zip)) and open to run as you would any other app.
+Just build the app in Xcode and open to run as you would any other app.
 You'll see a new menu icon in your status bar which then allows you to select one of several options for polarizing the currently active screen.

 Once a polarizing filter has been applied, you can clear it using the same status bar menu.

+## Or download the pre-compiled app right here: [Compiled app](https://github.com/tannerc/spf/blob/master/compiled/Spf.zip)

 ## Why Spf?